Academic integrity ยท Updated 2026-06-01

 Where tools fit

-If the paper matters, a final document check can really show whether your source use is clean before submission.
+If the paper is important, a final document check can show whether your source use is clean before submission.

 FAQ